Submitted electronic claims can be printed onto paper. Follow the below-given steps in printing electronic claims.

 4. Click on the Search button to display the claims list according to the entered parameters.

 5. From the list, select the claim(s) which is to be printed by selecting the checkbox against the claims.
-If the claims selected are PROFESSIONAL, CMS 1500 print buttons (highlighted in the screenshot above) become available.
+If the claims selected are PROFESSIONAL, CMS 1500 print buttons (highlighted in Image 2) become available.

 The option is typically used for viewing the information that would populate to a printed claim form.
 This option is not to be used for printing and mailing.
 If insurance or a party requests you to fax the claim form, you can use this option to print it to a white paper sheet and fax it.

-For INSTITUTIONAL claims, UB-04 print options are available as highlighted in the below screenshot.
+For INSTITUTIONAL claims, UB-04 print options are available as highlighted in Image 3.

-6. After selecting the required claims for printing, click on the appropriate print option to print the claims.
+6. After selecting the required claims for printing, click on the appropriate print option (see Image 3) to print the claims.

 Note: Unsubmitted electronic claims should not be printed: this can lead to the claim being converted into a paper claim, and it can never be converted back to electronic form.